sandy366/LearnAI-KnowledgeMiningBootcamp/labs/lab-text-skills.md

 Send the request.
 The web test tool should return a status code of 201 confirming successful processing.

 Expect this step to take several minutes to complete.
 Even though the data set is small, analytical skills are computation-intensive.
 Some skills, such as image analysis, are long-running.

+While it is running, check this detail: The "blob_uri" was defined as the second field of the index.
+But it is the third mapping in the indexer.
+It is a good example on how they work independent.
+You should scroll up to see these two body requests and compare them.

 > [!TIP]
 > Creating an indexer invokes the pipeline.
 If there are problems reaching the data, mapping inputs and outputs, or order of operations, they appear at this stage.
 To re-run the pipeline with code or script changes, you might need to drop objects first.
 For more information, see [Reset and re-run](https://docs.microsoft.com/en-us/azure/search/cognitive-search-tutorial-blob#reset).